bijenmanlol/return-oof/readme.md

 This program is entirely written in batch and is only available on windows.

-It cannot be used if roblox was downloaded from the Micrsoft Store
+It cannot be used if roblox was downloaded from the Microsoft Store

 When downloaded simply run the Installer.bat to install the program.